Temperature effects on magnetoplasmon spectrum of a weakly modulated graphene monolayer: Discussion of Results

-To compare the results for the two systems we show in Fig.(3) the magnetoplasmon spectrum as a function of the inverse magnetic field ($\frac{B^{\prime} }{B}=\frac{\hbar}{Bea^{2}},$ where $B^{\prime}=\frac{\hbar}{ea^{2}}=0.0046$ Tesla) for both graphene (solid line at temperature $5K$) and 2DEG (dotted and dashed line at temperature $1K$ and $5K$ respectively).
-The oscillations in the conventional 2DEG have been damped out strongly at $5K$ but are well resolved, significant and have larger amplitude in graphene at the same temperature.
-This confirms that the graphene oscillations are more robust and enhanced against temperature than those in the conventional 2DEG.
-The magnetic oscillations, SdH and Weiss, have a higher amplitude in graphene compared to 2DEG.
-This can be attributed to the larger characteristic velocity ($v\sim10^{6}m/s)$ of electrons in graphene compared to the Fermi velocity of standard electrons and smaller background dielectric constant $k$ in graphene in contrast to conventional 2DEG.
-The temperature at which we expect the Weiss oscillations to dampen is determined by comparing the characteristic temperatures for Weiss oscillations in the two systems: $\frac{T_{W}^{p} }{T_{W}}=\frac{v_{F}}{v}$, the ratio of the characteristic temperatures is equal to the corresponding velocities at the Fermi surface\cite{12}.
-For the parameters used in this work $\frac{T_{W}^{p}}{T_{W}}\sim0.24,$ implying that Weiss oscillations are damped at a higher temperature in graphene compared to the 2DEG.
-Similarly, damping of SdH oscillations can also be compared in the two systems through their corresponding characteristic temperatures: $\frac{T_{SdH}^{p}}{T_{SdH}}=\frac{\hslash K_{F}}{vm^{\ast}}\sim0.23$ for $n_{D}=3.16\times10^{15}$ m$^{-2}$ whereas it is $\sim$ $0.74$ for $n_{D}=3.16\times10^{16}$ m$^{-2}.$ Therefore, SdH oscillations are damped at a higher temperature in graphene compared to 2DEG.
-Furthermore, our results also show that these oscillations in the magnetoplasmon spectrum differ in phase by $\pi$ in the two systems which is due to quasiparticles in graphene acquiring a Berry's phase of $\pi$ as they move in the magnetic field\cite{6}.
+To compare the results for the two systems we show in Fig.(3) the magnetoplasmon spectrum as a function of inverse magnetic field ($\frac {B^{\prime}}{B}=\frac{\hslash}{Bea^{2}}$, where $B^{\prime}=\frac{\hslash }{ea^{2}}=0.0046\mbox{Tesla}$) for both graphene (solid line at temperature $5\mathrm{K}$) and the 2DEG (dotted and dashed line at temperature $1\mathrm{K}$ and $5\mathrm{K}$ respectively).
+The oscillations in the conventional 2DEG have been damped out strongly at $5\mathrm{K}$ but these are well resolved, significant and have large amplitude in graphene at the same temperature.
+This confirms that graphene oscillations are robust and enhanced against temperature compared to those in a conventional 2DEG.
+The magnetic oscillations, SdH and Weiss, have a greater amplitude in graphene compared to a 2DEG.
+This can be attributed to the larger characteristic velocity, $v\sim10^{6}\mathrm{m}\mathrm{s}^{-1}$ of electrons in graphene compared to the Fermi velocity of standard electrons as well as the smaller background dielectric constant $k$ in graphene compared to a conventional 2DEG.
+The temperature at which we expect the Weiss oscillations to dampen is determined by comparing the characteristic temperatures for Weiss oscillations in the two systems: ${T_{\mathrm{W}}^{p}}/{T_{\mathrm{W}}}={v_{F}}/{v}$.
+The ratio of the characteristic temperatures is equal to that of the corresponding velocities at the Fermi surface\cite{25}.
+For the parameters used in this work ${T_{\mathrm{W}}^{p}}/{T_{\mathrm{W}}}\sim0.24$, implying that Weiss oscillations are damped at a higher temperature in graphene compared to the 2DEG.
+Similarly, the damping of SdH oscillations can also be compared in the two systems through their corresponding characteristic temperatures: ${T_{\mbox{ SdH}}^{p}}/{T_{\mbox{ SdH}}}={\hslash K_{F} }/{vm^{\ast}}\sim0.23$ for $n_{D}=3.16\times10^{15}\mathrm{m}^{-2}$ whereas it is $\sim0.74$ for $n_{D}=3.16\times10^{16}\mathrm{m}^{-2}$.
+Hence SdH oscillations are damped at a higher temperature in graphene compared to a 2DEG.
+Furthermore, our results show that these oscillations in the magnetoplasmon spectrum differ in phase by $\pi$ in the two systems, which is due to quasiparticles in graphene acquiring a Berry's phase of $\pi$ as they move in the magnetic field\cite{12,13,14,15}.